lekimt/Coursera/README.md

-# Coursera
+# Coursera-Interactive-Prog-in-Python
-Coursework from Coursera online classes
+Coursework from Interactive Programming in Python